mirainc/custom-menu-samples/gotts-menu/README.md

 In this example, flavours are `items` on the "Fountain Soda" sub-group.

 **Additional Flavours:**
-In this example, additional items are `items` with the addition of a `additional-flavour` tag so the frontend can filter these out from the other flavours.
+In this example, additional items are `items` on the "Fountain Soda" sub-group with the addition of a `additional-flavour` tag so the frontend can filter these out from the other flavours.

 ## Deployment